piotr-rzepa/flaskr-kubernetes/README.md

-# Flask Tutorial Blog Application on Kubernetes
+# Flask Blog Application on Kubernetes

 Sample Flask app from documentation's tutorial, deployed on multi-node Kubernetes cluster using Kind.

 Link to the Flask app on GitHub: https://github.com/pallets/flask/tree/main/examples/tutorial
 Link to the Flask app on Flask Documentation: https://flask.palletsprojects.com/en/2.2.x/tutorial/

-The Application is being gradually moved from local setup to the Kubernetes cluster.
+The Application is being gradually moved from local setup to the container setup and finally, to the Kubernetes cluster.

-The steps include:

-* Deployment of MySQL and Flask app using **separate Dockerfiles** and Bash scripts for automatic provisioning
-* Deployment of MYSQL and Flask app using **Docker-Compose**
-* Deployment of dockerized MySQL and Flask app in **Kubernetes cluster** using **simple YAML configuration**
-* Deployment o dockerized MySQL and Flask app in Kubernetes cluster using YAML configuration + **Kustomize templating**
-* Deployment o dockerized MySQL and Flask app in Kubernetes cluster using **Helm Charts**

-Apart from moving the application to Kubernetes, future planned additions include:

-* Adding ELK/EFK stack for centralized and standarized monitoring
-* Adding Prometheus/Grafana setup for application monitoring
-* Adding HPA (for app) / VPA (for DB)

-## Flask app setup
+## App setup

 Application is modified to use external MySQL database instead of in-memory SQLite3.
-MySQL database instance is listening on port `3306` (default).
-In directory `db/` there is an init script `schema.sql`, which is responsible for creating the database, tables and user to be used by Flask application.
+MySQL database instance is listening on port `3306` (default) and initialized by `db/schema.sql` file, which is responsible for creating the database, tables and user, used by Flask application.

-### Running Application using deployment script (separate Dockerfiles) - v1.0.0
+## Separate Dockerfiles setup - v1.0.0

 ```bash
 chmod +x scripts/deploy.sh